 What is a student credit card?

-A student credit card shares several similarities with a standard credit card, such as the ability to make purchases, and earn rewards.
-However, it also offers unique features that distinguish it from other types of credit cards, such as being designed with students in mind.
-Student cards tend to offer rewards that are geared toward college students.
-For example, the Discover it® Student Chrome Credit card allows you to build your credit history2 while earning 2% Cashback Bonus® at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.
-Plus earn unlimited 1% cash back on all other purchases.3 Get tips on choosing the best credit card for college students, or keep reading to explore four alternatives to a student credit card.
+Student cards might offer rewards that benefit college students.
+For example, the Discover it® Student Chrome Credit card helps you to build your credit history2 while you earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, automatically.3 Plus earn unlimited 1% cash back on all other purchases.
+Get tips on choosing the best credit card for college students, or keep reading to explore four alternatives to a student credit card.

 Are there ways to get a credit card without being a student?